 - Cautionary tale what have you learned about the past that provides a warning for stakeholders in education in the present. - Preferred vs probably future you have seen how education has changed over time based on either societal changes or cataclysmic events.
-Look at the indicators and drivers of change and predict the preferred and probable future of education. - Explore one of the perplexing questions. - Build a case for considering how one of your counterfactuals is a logical consideration of change that may have resulted had the event not occurred.
+Look at the indicators and drivers of change in the past and predict the preferred and probable future of education. - Explore one of the perplexing questions. - Build a case for considering how one of your counterfactuals is a logical consideration of change that may have resulted had the event not occurred.
 Consider the implications on our current education system.

 This challenge requires you to think critically about any of the problematic challenges or situations/time periods you have explored in order to make a judgment, in essay format, about what would be sensible or reasonable to believe.
 The challenge you explore will shape the structure of the essay.
 In all cases there should be an introduction to the task, essential background then an explanation of the insights related to the challenge.
 To ensure clarity, subheadings are recommended.
 Your examination should be based on the logical use of evidence gathered in this section and a reasoned application to the task.
 The exploration of this challenge should be 5-6 double spaced pages with a 12-point font.
-Due date is March 6.
+Due date is March 6th and the scoring rubric is also on Moodle.